Malcolm Atkin Military Research

 No.3 Switch (Release)

-Invented by MI(R) in late 1939/40 and issued to conventional forces and later to Auxiliary Units as standard stores.
+Invented by MI(R) in late 1939/40 and issued to conventional forces and then to Auxiliary Units as standard stores.
+With the changing role of the Auxiliary Units, the later devices produced by SOE from 1942 onwards do not seem to have been issued.

-The No.1 (Pull), No.2 (Pressure) and No.3 (Release) Switches were issued to troops from 1940.
-They are not mentioned in the original manual Calendar 1937 (1940) although 50 Pressure switches are, however, listed as being supplied by Section D to the Auxiliary Units in July and it is presumed more quickly followed.
+The No.1 (Pull), No.2 (Pressure) and No.3 (Release) Switches were issued to troops from late 1939/ early 1940.
+They are not mentioned in the original Auxiliary Units manual Calendar 1937 (1940) although 50 Pressure switches are, however, listed as being supplied by Section D to the Auxiliary Units in July and it is presumed more quickly followed.
 Both the No.1 and No.2 Switches were then described in Calendar 1938, published in 1942.
-The Switches were designed by MI(R) for general issue by troops, not just to clandestine forces.
-Stuart Macrae of the technical section explained that MI(R)c ‘was to run a more or less legitimate outfit which was to produce unusual but legitimate weapons, the gentlemen concerned all being in uniform and therefore not to be confused with saboteurs’.
-The pressure, pull release and AP switches, together with the L Delay switch were consequently all classed as standard stores.
+The Switches were designed by MI(R)c (whichin November 1940 became MD.1) for general issue by troops, not just to clandestine forces.
+Stuart Macrae of MI(R)c / MD.1 explained that MI(R) ‘was to run a more or less legitimate outfit which was to produce unusual but legitimate weapons, the gentlemen concerned all being in uniform and therefore not to be confused with saboteurs’.
+The pressure, pull release and AP switches, together with the L Delay switch were consequently all later classed as standard stores.

 Switch No.8 AP.
 Designed in Spring 1940 as an anti-personnel device.
 Buried vertically in the ground, it would fire a bullet when trodden upon and was consequently known as the de-bollocker.
 (Photo: Dave Sampson).

 Designed by MI(R) and issued in spring 1940 as a simple anti-personnel device that could be carried by all troops.
 A short spring-loaded tube with a pressure-sensitive trigger fired a modified .303 rifle cartridge (with a pointed steel bullet).
 With the tube buried in the ground, the tip of the bullet lay half an inch above the ground and when trodden upon would release the compression spring and striker.
 The short delay in firing gave it the nickname ‘the debollicker’ or ‘castrator’.
 1,439,450 were produced at a cost of 2s each plus 1s for the cartridge.
-This may be the device referred to in some Auxiliary Units lists as the ‘Autumn Crocus’ but there is no evidence for Lampe’s statement that they received it before anyone else.
+There is no evidence for Lampe’s statement that they received it before anyone else.
 It is not mentioned in the 1940 manual Calendar 1937 and is first mentioned in the 1942 Calendar 1938.

 No.10 Time Pencils and tin.